 What could be better than a plant that flowers in the winter?
 Surprisingly, there are quite a few species that fit the bill.

-Witch Hazel (Hamamelis virginiana): I love all witch hazels and particularly Hamamelis mollis, the Chinese witch hazel, for its fragrant, large-sized yellow blooms and long bloom period (January through March).
+Witch Hazel (Hamamelis): I love all witch hazels and particularly Hamamelis mollis, the Chinese witch hazel, for its fragrant, large-sized yellow blooms and long bloom period (January through March).